Kubernetes Discovery and Privilege Levels

 - You can assign various privilege levels to users connecting to the cluster through policies, based on their contextual situation.

-This beta guide will walk you through the concept of automatic resource discovery and how to implement privilege levels when providing access to your clusters.
+This guide introduces the concept of automatic resource discovery and how to implement privilege levels when providing access to your clusters.

 Resource Discovery